matter-labs/zksync-lite-docs/docs/faq/tokens.md

 ## Supported tokens

 **zkSync** can be used to transfer ether (ETH) and ERC20 tokens.
 The full list of currently supported tokens is available under this [link](https://zkscan.io/explorer/tokens).
-Any ERC20 token can be added to zkSync in a permissionless manner by clicking the "Submit new token button" button on the "Tokens" page of our explorer.

 DISCLAIMER: We will list any token fulfilling the criteria below on a first-come, first-serve basis.
 This will become permissionless on our next system upgrade.
 Listing of a token on zkSync does not represent an endorsement for this token